Mubelotix/tewta/README.md

 ## Moderation

-Content on p2pnet is censorship-resistant and cannot be moderated.
+Content on Tewta is censorship-resistant and cannot be moderated.
 However, as said above, users **only** see content from people they trust, and from people trusted by the people they directly trust.
 Thus thanks to the high control on content sources, unwanted content will not reach users.